alphagov/govuk-content-metadata/README.md

 If you need to build the pipeline for a new Entity Phase:

-- simply create a new `bulk_inference_pipeline/cloudbuild_phase{N}.yaml`, seeting `{N}` appropriately, and update the relevant values with that phase's information (i.e., model filepath, Docker image phase, phase number);
+- simply create a new `bulk_inference_pipeline/cloudbuild_phase{N}.yaml`, seeting `{N}` appropriately, and update the relevant values with that phase's information (i.e., model filepath, Docker image name, phase number);

-- then set up a new VM in GCE and attached schedule, following the instructions in [bulk_inference_pipeline/README.md][bulk_inference_pipeline/README.md].
+- then set up a new VM in GCE and attached schedule, following the instructions in [bulk_inference_pipeline/README.md](bulk_inference_pipeline/README.md).

 # Inference pipeline [run on a local machine]